 procedural: the user specifies what data is needed and how to get it

 nonprocedural: the user only specifies what data is needed.
 This is easier for the user but may not generate code as efficient as that produced by procedural languages.

-EXERCISE

-Perform the following activities till you are confident: